pylint-dev/pylint/doc/whatsnew/2/2.15/index.rst

 We improved ``pylint``'s handling of namespace packages.
 More packages should be linted without resorting to using the ``--recursive=y`` option.

+We still welcome any community effort to help review, integrate, and add good/bad examples to the doc for
+<https://github.com/PyCQA/pylint/issues/5953>`_.
+This should be doable without any ``pylint`` or ``astroid``
+knowledge, so this is the perfect entrypoint if you want to contribute to ``pylint`` or open source without any experience with our code!

 Internally, we changed the way we generate the release notes, thanks to DudeNr33.
 There will be no more conflict resolution to do in the changelog, and every contributor rejoice.